This checklist describes the purpose, benefits, key enablers, and use cases of the top five key elements of the DevSecOps pipeline. Get started now.

 Next, automate security testing and gather metrics.
 Break the build and alert relevant teams on critical and high security issues.

-This activity is automatically triggered by successful commit-time checks.
+Build-time checks, the third activity in the DevSecOps pipeline, are automatically triggered by successful commit-time checks.

 Purpose.
 To perform advanced automated testing of the application.
 This includes a deeper level of SAST, open source management, security testing, risk-based security tests, signing binary releases with PGP signatures, and storing artifacts in repositories.